ngocpmh/DATACO-Delivery-Logistics-Performance/README.md

 ## PROJECT BACKGROUND
-ABC is a leading logistics service provider with a comprehensive presence across all countries in Southeast Asia.
+Dataco is a leading logistics service provider with a comprehensive presence across all countries in Southeast Asia.
 Offering a wide range of logistics solutions—from transportation to warehousing—Ryo has established itself as a trusted partner for numerous e-commerce businesses.
 Alongside this rapid growth, ABC faces several critical challenges in managing its supply chain and optimizing operational efficiency.
-ABC is committed to leveraging advanced data-driven approaches to tackle these problems.
+Dataco is committed to leveraging advanced data-driven approaches to tackle these problems.
 - Late delivery risk: The company lacks clear insights into the root causes of frequent delivery delays, which negatively impact customer satisfaction and brand reputation.
-- Delivery optimization: An analysis  of ABC's delivery process (improving route planning, selecting appropriate shipping methods etc)  to reduce delivery times and costs while increasing on-time delivery rates.
+- Delivery optimization: An analysis  of Dataco's delivery process (improving route planning, selecting appropriate shipping methods etc)  to reduce delivery times and costs while increasing on-time delivery rates.
 - Regional logistics performance: Comparing delivery timeliness and shipping costs across various regions to identify high-performing areas and regions requiring operational improvements.

 ## DATA STRUCTURE